GH05TS1M0NR1L3Y/GH05TS1M0NR1L3Y/README.md

-i dunno how to make this interesting errmm soo my name is simon
+i dunno how to make this interesting errmm soo my name is ash or ashino
 ----
   i really like blur and weezer !!
   ----